logo

 Hi, I'm Dr. Elizabeth Kavaler, Medical Director at Total Urology Care of New York.

 As a Board-Certified Urologist, Urogynecologist, and Surgeon.
-I’ve spent my career helping women find real, lasting solutions for stress incontinence, by understanding the integrated relationship between vaginal health and urinary control.
+I’ve spent my career helping women find real, lasting solutions for stress incontinence, by understanding the relationship between vaginal health and urinary control.

 The good news is that stress incontinence can often be treated successfully without surgery or invasive procedures.